 uniformly as $\e \to 0$ where $\taue=1 + \e$.
 If $R \gg 0$, then for any $\e \in [0,1]$ there exists a holomorphic map $\ue:E_R \to \Cbar$ such that

 and $\ue \to u_0$ uniformly on compact sets of $E_R$. \end{thm}

 Indeed, Ueda's original theorem in \cite{Ue} claims that a similar holds for any radial convergence $\taue \to 1$ outside the unit disk.
-In \cite{Ka5} an alternative proof is given and the error terms $O(1/z)$ are refined to be $O(z^{-1/n})$ for any $n \ge 1$.
+In \cite{Ka5} an alternative proof is given and the error term $O(1/z)$ is refined to be $O(z^{-1/n})$ for any $n \ge 1$.